nicola-masarone/lpc1769-projects/lpc1769_HC-SR04/README.md

 <img align="left" src="pic/opendrain.jpg" width=150/> Nevertheless, we take the opportunity to use a feature present on the output ports of the microcontroller and that is the *open-drain* setting.
 This feature allows you to connect an output pin of the microcontroller to a different power supply (in this case 5V) by means of an external *pull-up* resistor, as shown in the figure on the side.
 When the output transistor conducts the logic level V<sub>OUT</sub> is low (0V); when the transistor is off, the logic level V<sub>OUT</sub> is high and equal to V<sub>DD</sub> (in our case 5V).
 In this way the output of a 3.3V powered microcontroller varies between 0-5V logic levels.
 We note that in doing this it is advisable to disable the *pull-ups* inside the microcontroller to avoid circuit overlaps that would lead to unwanted parallels.
 #### *Echo*
-The *Echo* signal provides a pulse of variable duration, proportional to the delay suffered by the ultrasonic echo in its path, and of 5V amplitude.
+The *Echo* signal provides a pulse of variable duration, proportional to the delay by the ultrasonic echo in its path, and of 5V amplitude.
 This can be connected directly to an input of the microcontroller as the *datasheet* of the micro ensures that the input pins are *5V tolerant*.
 <p align="center">
   <img src="pic/5V_tolerant.png" width=600/>
 </p>